How require() Works in Node.js: CommonJS Module Loading Explained

 - Check the module cache — return the cached module if it’s been loaded before.

-- Create a new module object — initialize a fresh module if it’s not cached.
+- Create a new module object — initialize a fresh module if not cached.

-- Load and execute the module — read the file, wrap it, and run it.
+- Load and execute the module — read the file, wrap it in a closure, and run it.

 - Return